Why Did You Code Your Personal Website in Haskell?

 How it started

 One day I was in the basement of Hayden Hall on campus and I was approached by a suspicious hooded figure who smelled like matcha powder.
-He came up to me ominously offering me a book of divine power: "Learn Haskell by building a blog generator" it was intriguing to say the least but I took it in stride and challenged myself to learn Haskell over winter break.
+He came up to me ominously offering me a book of divine power: "Learn Haskell by building a blog generator."
+It was intriguing to say the least but I took it in stride and challenged myself to learn Haskell over winter break.

 The Process

-A massive difference I found right away was how types worked in Haskell and how useful Type Classes are specifically with multiple input polymorphism.
-Another notable difference was the explicit nature of said inputs compared to a language like C++ where type conversions are largely implicit.I'm currently still getting used to implementing more Functors into my code and utilizing abstractions rather than mutation for not just Haskell but other languages I code in.
+A massive difference I found right away was how types worked in Haskell and how useful Type Classes are, specifically with multiple input polymorphism.
+Another notable difference was the explicit nature of said inputs compared to a language like C++ where type conversions are largely implicit.
+I'm currently still getting used to implementing more Functors into my code and utilizing abstractions rather than mutation, not just in Haskell but across all languages I write.

 What I Learned